 Some pleural mesothelioma patients in the early stages may undergo an extrapleural pneumonectomy (EPP).
 The procedure involves the removal of a diseased lung as well as parts of the chest lining, heart lining, diaphragm, and nearby lymph nodes.
 When combined with other treatment options, such as chemotherapy or radiation, an EPP can increase the patient’s life expectancy by months or possibly years.

 For patients whose mesothelioma is confined to the chest cavity, the surgery may help control tumor growth and ease breathing.
 Most pleural mesothelioma patients receive their diagnosis in later stages and are not eligible for an EPP.

-To be eligible for an EPP, mesothelioma patients must be in good overall health with well-functioning lungs and a strong heart.
-Doctors may use imaging tests to make sure the disease is restricted to one side of the chest to ensure the remaining lung can make up for the loss of the cancerous one.
+To be eligible for an EPP, mesothelioma patients must have good overall health, well-functioning lungs, and a strong heart.
+Doctors may use imaging tests to ensure the disease is restricted to one side of the chest to ensure the remaining lung can compensate for the loss of the cancerous one.

 How The Procedure Works